I rolled my eyes. I immediately knew they were doomed to failure unless they changed their name.

 - International localization – remember the web is global and your name has to translate easily into other languages — so it’s better if it’s not a word in any language.
 Run your name past some friends who speak other languages and some translation software and make sure it doesn’t translate into something embarrassing.
 (The Chevy Nova flopped in Mexico because “No Va” means “Won’t Run.”)
 Say it out loud again.
 Does it sound like something obscene in Chinese?

-- Put less words on your site, more pictures.
+- Less is more.
+A short URL in a .co is more valuable than a long .com.
 Especially remember that the web is international and words need to be translated.
 So the fewer words, the more universal your message is.
 Learn from the success of big brands like Apple and Google who take a less is more approach.

 - It doesn’t have to be a .com — You can be successful with a .us, .tv, etc. For example, Delicio.us.
 And that’s even shorter.